 St Michael's is one of the designated drop-off points for donations to Alnwick Foodbank.

-All services use the Church's PA system, and we have mobile amplifiers, a projector and a projector screen which are used primarily at the 11:15am Sunday service.
+All services use the Church's PA system, and we have mobile amplifiers, a projector and a projector screen.

 St Michael's is committed to using Fairtrade coffee and tea at our services.